100% Up To $600 Deposit Or A $30 PokerStars PA Free Play Bonus

 PokerStars opened its virtual cardroom in 2001 and is currently the largest online poker site in the world, having captured around two-thirds of the total online poker market.
 PokerStars rode the poker “boom” of 2003 along with other industry leaders such as Full Tilt Poker, Party Poker, and Ultimate Bet Poker.

 PokerStars achieved the top spot in the US in 2006 when Party Poker (the front-runner at the time) suspended US operations in response to US government actions to crack down on the legal “gray area” of online gaming.
-For five more years, PokerStars ran the most popular and well-loved online poker site in the US.
-Then, on April 15, 2011, came “Black Friday” when the US government shut it all down for good, seizing the domains of all the top online poker sites in the country.
+For five more years, PokerStars ran the most popular and well-loved online poker site in the US before leaving the market in 2011.

 How PokerStars found its way back